HDFGroup/vol-rest/README.txt

 II.
 Obtaining and Building the REST VOL plugin

     a.
+Prerequisites

+    b.
 Obtaining the REST VOL plugin

-    b.
+    c.
+Building the included HDF5 distribution

+    Due to some specialized changes that had to be made in order for the REST VOL plugin to work correctly, a modified source distribution of HDF5 has been included in the folder 'hdf5' and needs to be built and then used to build the plugin itself.

+    d.
 Building the REST VOL plugin against HDF5

 III.
 Using the REST VOL plugin

     a.
 Building and running an application with the REST VOL plugin

     b.
 Currently unsupported features